Info For Camper Families

 What NOT to Bring

-If campers must have a cell phone for after camp transportation needs, the phone must remain power off and inside the camper’s bag.
+If campers must have a cell phone for transportation needs, the phone must remain powered off and inside the camper’s bag.
 If this proves to be difficult, the camper may drop off the phone at the office in the morning to pick up at the end of the day.
-Exceptions are made for medical reasons only.
-Approval by Camp Director is required.
+If a camper is asked more than once to return their phone to their backpack, a counselor will bring it to the office where it will stay until the end of the day.
+Exceptions are made for medical reasons only and require approval by the Camp Director.

 PLEASE NOTE!
-Camp cannot be responsible for lost or stolen items and we highly recommend that valuable items be left at home.
+CBC cannot be responsible for lost or stolen items and we highly recommend that valuable items be left at home.